top of page

 5. Sustainable Recovery: Moving toward a flexible, intuitive relationship with food that can be maintained long-term.

-We utilize evidence-based modalities—such as Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT) skills, and Family-Based Treatment (FBT)—adapting them to meet you exactly where you are.
+We utilize evidence-based modalities—such as Cognitive Behavioral Therapy (CBT), Exposure Therapy and Exposure-Response Prevention (ERP), Mindfulness and Acceptance-Based Therapy, and Psychodynamic/Deepening Therapy—adapting them to meet you exactly where you are.
 When necessary, we collaborate closely with dietitians, physicians, and other medical providers to ensure your Eating Disorder Treatment is holistic and medically sound.

 Who Can Benefit from Specialized Support?